cswindle/caesium/README.md

 # Caesium
-Caesium is an alternative crate registry for Rust, allowing crates to be publshed directly from Cargo.
+Caesium is an alternative crate registry for Rust, allowing crates to be published directly from Cargo.
 Below are the key features of Caesium:

  - it is designed to fit into different enterprise systems
  - it has a number of areas that modules can implement support for different systems, these are: